-DICO201 Basic Sewing Techniques and the Industrial Sewing Machine 2.5 credits
+DICO201 Basic Sewing Techniques and the Industrial Sewing Machine

 In this course the student will learn the theory related to sewing samplers, how to use the sewing materials and the appropriate use of industrial sewing machines.
 The theory related to the creation of a sample of seams is included.